DalatCoder/dalatcoder.github.io/_posts/2022-09-03-dependency-inversion-principle.md

 `IRelationshipBrowser`, do đó chương trình vẫn sẽ hoạt động bình thường.
 Không có điều gì ảnh hưởng đến `class` `Research` cả.

+## Tổng kết

+- Single Responsibility Principle

+  - A class should noly have one reason to change
+  - `Seperation of concerns` - different class handling different, independent tasks/problems

+- Open - Closed principle

+  - Classes should be open for extension but closed for modification

+- Liskov substition principle

+  - You should be able to substitute a base type for a subtype

+- Interface Segregation Principle

+  - Don't put too much into an interface
+  - Split into seperate interfaces
+  - `YAGNI` - You Ain't Going to Need It

+- Dependency Inversion Principle

+  - High-level modules should not depend upon low-level ones
+  - Use abstractions

 ## Tham khảo

 - [Design Patterns in C# and .NET](https://www.udemy.com/course/design-patterns-csharp-dotnet/)